polarfire-soc/polarfire-soc-bare-metal-examples/driver-examples/mss/mpfs-hal/mpfs-hal-power-saving-demo/README.md

 external clocking, by performing its own auto-refresh cycles.
 This leads to a significant reduction in power consumption by the memory chip.
-There are also features that enable a user to disable peripheral clocks, disable DDR PLL, disable peripheral RAMs, and scale the
+There are also features that enable a user to disable peripheral clocks, disable DDR PLL, disable peripheral RAMs, and scale the CPU frequency to half its default state.
-CPU frequency to half its default state.
+The user is also able to check the current monitor status within the menus.

 The following table shows to where the power rails supply.